git-rebase(1) — Linux manual page

 assumed.
 If you are currently not on any branch or if the current

-branch does not have a configured upstream, the rebase will
+branch does not have a configured upstream, the rebase will abort.

-All changes made by commits in the current branch but that are
+All changes made by commits in the current branch but that are not

-or by git log 'fork_point'..HEAD, if --fork-point is active (see
+git log 'fork_point'..HEAD, if --fork-point is active (see the

-the description on --fork-point below); or by git log HEAD, if
+description on --fork-point below); or by git log HEAD, if the

-the --root option is specified.
+--root option is specified.

 The current branch is reset to <upstream> or <newbase> if the